|

 has been endorsed for motorcycling.
 This is easily obtained

-from your motoring organisation over the counter - show
+from your motoring organisation over the counter or online

-your current motor bike licence, one passport photo and
+- show your current motor bike licence, one passport photo

-pay the fee.
-Failure to have a licence will invalidate your
+and pay the fee.
+Failure to have a valid licence in your

 Q How do you design